PiDelport/feminism-and-freedom-site/content/activities/day-3.md

 The boundaries of freedom are always shifting.
 There have been times when freedom was synonymous with calls for formal legal and political equality, while at other times freedom had more economic, social and personal dimensions.
-Our point of departure today is Bernard Galle’s (1955) observation that some concepts are “essentially contested” and freedom is one of those essentially contested concepts.
+Our point of departure today is Bernard Gallie’s (1955) observation that some concepts are “essentially contested” and freedom is one of those essentially contested concepts.

 Definitions and meanings of freedom do not develop in a vacuum.
 They are part of